rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Christine Tran (Grinnellians)

+Why a good CS education includes much more than CS (for current students).

 73. Nibbled to death by ducks.

-74. Dumb ways to address implicit bias

-75. Donating to Grinnell.
+74. Donating to Grinnell.

 76. Embarrassing teaching moments.